The 6 Types of Merchandise Your Retail Store Must Carry

 5. Profit Generators

 This is the merchandise you sell with high margins.
 Of course, customers don’t define these products as “profit generators,” but they should always be included in the mix of merchandise you sell.
 Consider buying closeouts from your vendors so you can get higher margins, but still show a discount to the customer.
-In my shoe stores, I actually bought products from other retailers.
-I could get them for 50-75% below wholesale cost but still sell them at full price.

 6. Turf Protectors

 Retailers typically don’t enjoy carrying this type of merchandise, but they must in order to do business.
 For example, a travel stop may hate carrying diesel fuel needed by large trucks.
-They don’t make money on the fuel, they make money on the other products and services they offer in the store, like coffee, food or showers.
+They don’t make money on the fuel, they make money on the other products and services they offer in the store, like coffee, food, or showers.
 But no one will come into the store if the retailer doesn’t sell the diesel fuel.
-This is proof that the products you sell may not be products you personally like, so start thinking in terms of what will bring customers in your store.
+This is proof that the products you sell may not be products you personally like, so start thinking in terms of what will bring customers into your store.